Medieval StudiesFind a programme

 Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.

-The university's designated research theme Medieval Cultures concerns all aspects of the literature, art, history and thought of western European civilisation between c.500 and c.1500.
-Culture denotes not only higher-end artistic productions - the theatre, opera, art exhibitions and so on - but the whole complex of ways in which a society functions, thinks about itself and expresses its identity.
+The study of the Middle Ages at the University of Bristol includes looking at literature, art, history, language, religion, law and the thought of western European civilisation between c.500 and c.1500.
+Bristol's medievalists focus on medieval culture and the whole complex of ways in which a society functions, thinks about itself and expresses its identity.

-The medievalist community at Bristol is widely recognised as having effected truly interdisciplinary methods of working in integrated ways, engaging in vigorous cross-disciplinary dialogues that permeate many aspects of research and postgraduate teaching.
+The medievalist community at Bristol is widely recognised as having established truly interdisciplinary methods of working in integrated ways, engaging in vigorous cross-disciplinary dialogues that permeate many aspects of research and postgraduate teaching.

-The activities of the centre are varied and build on this track record of interdisciplinary academic exchange and networking.
-They include interdisciplinary research and collaborative projects.
-Members of the centre are active in major international networks, such as CARMEN (Co-operative for the Advancement of Research through a Medieval European Network).
+The activities of the Centre for Medieval Studies are varied and build on this track record of interdisciplinary academic exchange and networking.
+They include research seminars and collaborative projects.

-Through the postgraduate conference and student-led activities, such as reading groups, you are also encouraged to participate in developing your own networks.
+Through the annual Centre for Medieval Studies postgraduate conference and student-led activities, such as reading groups, you are also encouraged to participate in developing your own networks.